Chlamydia infections in women

 - Been infected with chlamydia before

 Chlamydia infections in women Symptoms

-- Pain in the lower part of your belly
+- Pain in the lower part of the belly, possibly with fever

 - Painful intercourse